mdancho84/mdancho84.github.io/_posts/2016-9-11-CustomerSegmentationPt2.md

 #### Manipulating the Data <a class="anchor" id="manipulate-data"></a>

 The script below combines the `orders`, `customers` and `products` data frames into `orders.extended`, which is a data frame that simulates output we would get from an SQL query of a sales orders database / ERP system.
-The data is then manipulated to form `customerTrends`, which has the data structured such that the rows contain products and the columns contain customers.
+The data is then manipulated to form `customerTrends`, which has the data structured such that the rows contain products and the columns contain purchase quantity (as percentage of total) by customer.
 The output, `customerTrends`, is then used for _k_-means clustering.

 {% highlight r %}